henrysue/henrysue/README.md

 - 👋 Hi, I’m @henrysue!
-I am a BIE @ Amazon Seattle.
+I am a BIE @ Amazon in Seattle.

 - 👀 Feel free to check out my public repos for anything or henrysue.dev for my website.